About

 “Her admirably inflected csárdás… revealed a multi-faceted quality of characterisation.” – Opera Today

-A frequent concert soloist, Mariana has performed Beethoven’s 9th Symphony at St. Giles Cripplegate and Rossini’s Petite Messe Solennelle at Romsey Abbey.
-She featured as a soloist in the Jerwood Young Artists concert at Brighton Dome and has also sung at Wigmore Hall, both in the Voiceworks series and as a finalist in the 69th Kathleen Ferrier Awards—one of the UK's most prestigious competitions for young singers.
+A frequent concert soloist, Mariana has performed Beethoven’s Symphony No. 9 at St Giles Cripplegate and Rossini’s Petite Messe Solennelle at Romsey Abbey.
+She appeared as a soloist in the Jerwood Young Artists Concert at Brighton Dome and has sung at Wigmore Hall, both in the VoiceWorks series and as a finalist in the 69th Kathleen Ferrier Awards, one of the UK’s most prestigious competitions for young singers.
+Additional concert appearances include LSO Discovery Days at LSO St Luke’s.

-She was awarded the 2024 Susan Longfield Award and the Worshipful Company of Chartered Surveyors Vocal Prize, and was a finalist in both the Concurso Internacional de Canto Lírico de Lousada and the Fundação Rotária Portuguesa’s national vocal competition at Centro Cultural de Belém.
+Her awards include the 2024 Susan Longfield Award and the Worshipful Company of Chartered Surveyors Vocal Prize.
+She was also a finalist in the Concurso Internacional de Canto Lírico de Lousada and the 13º Concurso de Canto Lírico da Fundação Rotária Portuguesa at Centro Cultural de Belém.

-Mariana's extensive operatic scene work includes Magda (La Rondine), Arabella (Arabella), Tatyana (Eugene Onegin), Donna Anna (Don Giovanni), Mimì (La Bohème), Micaëla (Carmen), Fiordiligi (Così fan tutte), Suor Angelica, and Nedda (Pagliacci).
+Mariana’s extensive operatic scene repertoire includes Magda (La rondine), Arabella (Arabella), Donna Anna (Don Giovanni), Tatyana (Eugene Onegin), Lia (L’enfant prodigue), Mimì (La bohème), Micaëla (Carmen), Fiordiligi (Così fan tutte), Suor Angelica, Erste Dame (Die Zauberflöte), and Nedda (Pagliacci).

-With a voice described as “multi-faceted,” “nuanced,” and “stunningly powerful,” Mariana Fernandes is a rising talent whose performances are resonating with audiences and critics alike.
+With a voice described as “multi-faceted,” “nuanced,” and “stunningly powerful,” Mariana Fernandes is a rising artist whose performances continue to resonate strongly with audiences and critics alike.

 CV, biography and promotional photos in English and Portuguese